 » Read More – Scotch Bonnet vs Habanero: Revealing 3 Key Differences in This Spicy Family

-Growing Habanero In Pots
+Growing Habanero In Pots Using 3 Options

-Below, are three popular container options.
+Below, are three popular container options that I personally use during my growing season.

+The 5-gallon bucket is a classic choice amongst gardeners.
 You can typically find these pails at hardware stores and garden centers.

-The benefit to using a bucket is that it’s a simple, inexpensive option.
 The downside is that you’ll need to drill holes in the bottom and around the sides.
-This gives your habanero plant better airflow, and it allows the pot to drain excess water.
+This gives your Habanero better airflow, and it allows the pot to drain excess water.

 Circumference (5-Gallon): ~ 32 inches